What is an Ejector? Types, Parts, Datasheet, and Working Principles of Ejectors

 In the inter-condenser, the temperature of the cooling water has a significant impact on the efficiency of the ejector.
 If the temperature of cooling water rises more than the design condition available LMTD of the condenser decreases.
 In this situation, the condenser will not condense properly and vapor & non-condensable gases are carried out as saturated fluids.

-On the other hand, if the flow rate of the cooling water decreases below the design condition, a huge temperature rises across the condenser occurs.
+On the other hand, if the flow rate of the cooling water decreases below the design condition, a huge temperature rise across the condenser occurs.
 Even if cooling water is at its designed inlet temperature, an increase in temperature rise reduces available LMTD across condensers.
-Thus the efficiency of condensation is greatly reduced and additional load is passed on to the downstream stage of the ejector.
+Thus the efficiency of condensation is greatly reduced, and additional load is passed on to the downstream stage of the ejector.

 Dry and saturated air